Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Introduction

-To experimentally investigate evolutionary algorithms for the knapsack problem with dynamically changing capacity, we design a specific benchmark set.
+The goal of this paper is to contribute to the research on how evolutionary algorithms can deal with dynamic constraints from an experimental perspective and therefore complement the beforehand mentioned theoretical studies.
+A dynamic version of the multi-dimensional knapsack problem has been studied in the literature~\cite{DBLP:conf/gecco/BrankeSU05,10.1007/11732242_74,10.1007/978-3-642-01129-0_86}.
+Here the knapsack problem has several capacity constraints.
+In the dynamic setting described in \cite{DBLP:conf/gecco/BrankeSU05}, the profits, weights, and constraint bounds change simultaneously and in a multiplicative way according to predefined normal distributions.
+Our goal is to study changes to a single constraint bound systematically in order to provide insights that complement recent work in the area of runtime analysis.
+To experimentally investigate evolutionary algorithms for the knapsack problem with a dynamically changing capacity, we design a specific benchmark set.
 This benchmark set is built on classical static knapsack instances and varies the constraint bound over time.
 The changes of the constraint bound occur randomly every $\tau$ iterations, where $\tau$ is a parameter determining the frequency of changes.
-The magnitude of a change is either chosen according to a uniform distribution in an interval $[-r, r]$, where $r$ determines the magnitude of changes.
+The magnitude of a change is chosen from a uniform distribution in an interval $[-r, r]$, where $r$ determines the magnitude of changes.
 Furthermore, we examine changes according to the normal distribution $\mathcal{N}(0, \sigma^2)$ with mean $0$ and standard deviation $\sigma$.
-Here $\sigma$ is used to determine the magnitude of changes and large values of $\sigma$ make larger changes more likely.
+Here $\sigma$ is used to determine the magnitude of changes.
+Note that larger values of $\sigma$ make larger changes more likely.

-The comparison between the algorithms is based on the offline errors.
-We compute the exact optimal solutions for each possible capacity by performing dynamic programming in preprocessing phase.
+The comparison between the algorithms considered is based on the offline errors.
+We compute the exact optimal solutions for each possible capacity by performing dynamic programming in a preprocessing phase.
 To calculate the total offline error, we consider the difference between the profit of the best achieved feasible solution in each iteration and the profit of the optimal solution.
-Total offline error illustrates the performance of the algorithms during the optimization process and demonstrate how fast an algorithm finds a good quality feasible solution.
-In the second part of the paper, which considers advanced evolutionary algorithms, we also do the comparisons according to the partial offline error.
-The partial offline error only considers the best feasible solution found by an algorithm exactly before the next dynamic change happens.
-This factor does not illustrate how fast the algorithm finds a good quality solution.
-In this way, instead of analyzing the performance during the optimization period, we study the algorithms based on their final results.
+The total offline error illustrates the performance of the algorithms during the optimization process and demonstrates the quality of the feasible solution.